Benginy-lab/TableHockeyTools/README.md

 ```

-Check out the `examples` folder for more detailed usage.
+Check out the `examples` folder or the [Manpage](https://github.com/Benginy-lab/TableHockeyTools/blob/main/Manpage.md) for more detailed usage.

 ## Documentation